Miguel Sanó

-Miguel Ángel Jean Sanó (born May 11, 1993) is a Dominican professional baseball first baseman and third baseman who is a free agent.
+Miguel Ángel Jean Sanó (born May 11, 1993) is a Dominican professional baseball first baseman and third baseman for the Chunichi Dragons of Nippon Professional Baseball (NPB).
 He has previously played in Major League Baseball (MLB) for the Minnesota Twins and Los Angeles Angels.
 He made his MLB debut in 2015, and was an All-Star in 2017.
 He is currently playing winter baseball for the Estrellas Orientales of the Dominican Professional Baseball League.

 Early life

 Miguel Sanó was born in San Pedro de Macorís, Dominican Republic, to a poor Haitian family.
 He chose to play baseball with the name Sanó, his mother's family name, rather than his father's, which is Jean, out of respect to the Dominican Republic.
 He was discovered at a young age, and worked with scouts to develop his talent.
 In early 2009, Major League Baseball conducted an age investigation, a prerequisite for every player signed in Latin America, that confirmed Sanó's identity but could not verify his exact age.
 Sanó claimed to be 16 years old, but there had been rumors in the Dominican Republic that he was older.

 Twins then-general manager Bill Smith said, "Sanó's age and identity have probably been scrutinized more than any player in the history of the Dominican Republic," and the issues and difficulties involved caused Sanó to lower his asking price from the $5–6 million bonus he was seeking when the international signing period first opened.

 The Pittsburgh Pirates were the first team to offer Sanó a deal and appeared to be his most ardent suitor, but negotiations were at a standstill after agent Rob Plummer rejected a $2.6 million offer from the team, proffered on their behalf by their Director of Latin American Scouting, Rene Gayo.
 Besides the Pirates, the Cleveland Indians also expressed interest, and had him come to their academy in the Dominican Republic for a workout session.
 The Baltimore Orioles pursued Sanó for a short time, but believed his value was well below his $3 million price tag.
 Other interested teams included the New York Yankees and the Boston Red Sox.